8 Ways to Maximize Your Year-End Planning

 An expert accountant can guide you in putting these practices into play in ways that leverage the nuances of your business and your finances to optimize your tax savings.
 For example, if you intend to apply for a business loan in the next three years, your accountant can help balance tax savings with earnings to prove that your business has enough income to repay the debt.
 Dawson advises, "A good CPA will always pay for themselves."

-When you spend, save, and invest strategically, you can maximize your tax advantage for 2019 and prepare to make the most of 2020.
+When you spend, save, and invest strategically, you can maximize your tax advantage for the year and prepare to make the most of years to come.

 Please consult your tax advisor with respect to your personal situation.